Facility Layout Logic

 By following the layout logic's bouncing ball you can see the inter-connection, which make up the whole:

-- Workflow determines location of office and Employee Entry
+- Workflow determines location of office and employee entry points

-- Employee Entry determines location of toilets/lockers, cafeteria, Human Resources
+- Employee entry points determine location of toilets/lockers, cafeteria, human resources, and offices

-- Putting the Pieces of the Puzzle Together, proving or disproving your layout theory until you get it right (adjacencies)
+- Putting the pieces of the puzzle together will help prove or disprove your layout theory until you get it right (adjacencies)

 A typical facility, whether it's manufacturing, distribution, or commercial can contain these parts, either some or all of them: